HOME · HOOKAH VS VAPE — DIFFERENCES, COST, AND HOOKAH PEN VS VAPE PEN REVIEWED 2026-05-18

 What Is a Hookah and How Does It Work

 A hookah (also called shisha, narghile, or water pipe) is a water-filtration smoking device that dates back to 16th-century India and Persia.
+Olit Hookalit sits at the intersection of this tradition and modern disposable vape hardware.
 The core design has barely changed in 400 years:

 1. Bowl — holds flavored shisha tobacco (a mix of tobacco leaf, molasses or honey, glycerin, and flavorings)